It is certainly soup season in my neighborhood, and this crockpot chicken soup is both easy and nurturing.

 - Spring of dried or fresh thyme (optional)

-- Good quality sea salt -Where to find sea salt
+- Good quality sea salt – this is my favorite sea salt

 - Freshly ground black pepper